-The most common failure is looseness; wear in the ball and socket end of the tie rod.
+The most common failure is looseness due to wear in the ball and socket ends of the tie rod.
 A small amount of wear is usually not noticeable when driving, but will show up as tire wear.

-Any play directly affects the toe angles of the wheels which is the primary wear angle of the wheel alignment.
+Any play directly affects the toe angles of the wheels, which is the primary wear angle of the wheel alignment.
 A larger amount of looseness can be felt as loose steering.
-Where the vehicle wanders, the steering has to be corrected often to keep the vehicle driving in a straight line and the steering wheel has to be turned significantly before the vehicle responds.
+Where the vehicle wanders, the steering has to be corrected often to keep it driving in a straight line, and the steering wheel has to be turned significantly before the vehicle responds.

 Physical damage is also possible.
-A curb hit, for instance, transmits a great deal of sudden force into the tie rod end and they can bend.
+A curb hit, for instance, transmits a great deal of sudden force into the tie rod end, and it can bend.
 In some cases, the tapered pin can shear off; at which point the vehicle is undrivable.

-In some areas where the roads are salted and sometimes, for no obvious reason, the tie rod adjusting mechanism can freeze up.
-If alignment adjustments need to be made at a tie rod but the part cannot be freed up to allow adjustments, it’s usually recommended that the part be replaced – often both the inner and outer joint together.
+In some areas where the roads are salted, sometimes, for no obvious reason, the tie rod adjusting mechanism can freeze up.
+If alignment adjustments need to be made at a tie rod but the part cannot be freed up to allow adjustments, it’s usually recommended that the part be replaced—often both the inner and outer joint together.

 Outer tie rod ends have a small boot that protects the joint from road grime and weather.
-Inner tie rod ends on a steering rack have a bellows that protects the joint.
+The inner tie rod ends on a steering rack have a bellows that protects the joint.

-In either case, if the boot or bellows is torn, that can allow the grease to escape or dry out and the grit and water to enter which can lead to rapid failure.
-It was normal in the past for tie rod ends to have a grease fitting that allowed them to be regularly serviced, but this is increasingly rare.
-Name-brand aftermarket parts often provide a grease fitting; even where the OE part being replaced lacked one.
+In either case, if the boot or bellows are torn, that can allow the grease to escape or dry out and the grit and water to enter, which can lead to rapid failure.
+It was normal in the past for tie rod ends to have a grease fitting that allowed them to be regularly serviced, but this is becoming increasingly rare.
+Name-brand aftermarket parts often provide a grease fitting, even where the OE part being replaced lacked one.